pi0neerpat/smaller-npm-packages/README.md

 ## Contribute

 Contributions welcome!
-(No contribution guidelines yet)
+All contributors must abide by the [Code of Conduct](./code-of-conduct.md).

 ## License